Matas Buzelis: 2024–2025 season

-Buzelis was selected with the eleventh overall pick by the Chicago Bulls during the 2024 NBA draft.
+Buzelis was selected with the 11th overall pick by the Chicago Bulls during the 2024 NBA draft.
 Buzelis reportedly worked his way as a projected top 5 in the pre-draft process as teams were interested in his size and feel for the game putting him as a top 5 pick commonly to the Detroit Pistons who decided to go with Ignite teammate Ron Holland.
 Other teams passed on Buzelis dropping him to his hometown Bulls.
 He signed a rookie-scale contract with the Bulls on July 2, 2024.

 Buzelis made his NBA debut on October 23, 2024, in a 123–111 loss to the New Orleans Pelicans.
-On January 20, 2025, Buzelis committed to the NBA Slam Dunk Contest during the 2025 All-Star weekend, becoming the first Lithuanian player to do so.
-He also became the first Chicago Bulls player to participate in the contest since Tyrus Thomas in 2007.
+On January 20, 2025, he committed to the NBA Slam Dunk Contest during the 2025 All-Star weekend, becoming the first Lithuanian player to do so.
+He also became the first Bulls player to participate in the contest since Tyrus Thomas in 2007.
 On February 4, Buzelis scored 24 points while shooting 10-for-10 from the field in a 133–124 win over the Miami Heat.
+In addition to participation in the NBA Slam Dunk Contest, Buzelis was also selected to play for Mitch Richmond's team during the 2025 Rising Stars Challenge, where his team was eliminated in the semifinal 40–39.
 On March 22, he put up a career-high 31 points in a 146–115 victory over the Los Angeles Lakers.
 On March 29, Buzelis scored 28 points, grabbed nine rebounds, dished out six assists against the Dallas Mavericks and became the third Bulls rookie to achieve such game statistics, the other two being Michael Jordan and Charles Oakley.
 On April 4, Buzelis put up his first career double-double with 12 points and 12 rebounds in a 118–113 win over the Portland Trail Blazers.
-When Buzelis playing time increased in the second half of his first NBA season and he started in 31 games, his averages were 13 points (47.3 percent from the field) and 4.5 rebounds per game.
+When his playing time increased in the second half of his first NBA season and Buzelis started in 31 games, his averages were 13 points (47.3 percent from the field) and 4.5 rebounds per game.
+His debut season in the NBA ended when the Bulls in the 2025 NBA play-in tournament lost the first game 90–109 to the Miami Heat and failed to qualify for the 2025 NBA playoffs.
+On May 20, 2025, Buzelis was included to the NBA All-Rookie Second Team.